-If you were to give an Analysis Template to a business looking to reassess itself, chances are the same template won’t work for everyone.
+If you were to give an analysis template to a business looking to reassess itself, chances are the same template won’t work for everyone.
 Organizational reality will differ on a business-by-business basis, but it helps to start somewhere.
 At whatever point you are in your company’s life cycle, you are going to need to analyze your procedures.

 Organizational analysis is the process you’ll need to take when reassessing the big-picture workings of your business.
-This analysis will review everything from business environment, development, personnel, and the day-to-day workings on the most grassroots operational level.
+This analysis will review everything from the business environment, development, personnel, and the day-to-day workings on the most grassroots operational level.

 This is an in-depth process and will likely need data from more specific, narrow analyses focusing on different areas of the organization.